-This section is enacted in accordance with the provisions of RSA 674:21, using the dwelling unit definition as defined in Article II, Section 15 (a) of this Ordinance.
+This section is enacted in accordance with the provisions of RSA 674:71 to :73, using the dwellingunit definition as defined in Article II, Section 15 (a) of this Ordinance.

-B. Purpose
+C. Purpose

 The purpose of the accessory apartment provisions is to increase housing alternatives while maintaining public health, safety and neighborhood aesthetics.